-Walking into Nudgee College on Monday morning was like walking into a crowded room where everyone knows everyone except you.
+Walking into this Northside College on Monday morning was like walking into a crowded room where everyone knows everyone except you.
 I was nervous, intimidated and I was scared, okay let’s be honest… I was petrified.
 It had been 14 years since I had stepped into a high school and that Monday was about to be my judgment day.
 I was either going to love it or hate it – it was either going to encourage my dream or crush it.

 Thankfully, I spent the entire week with my heart full to the brim.
-Nudgee had ignited a fire within me and I had found my happy place.
+This school had ignited a fire within me and I had found my happy place.
 The number one thing that week taught me is that if you aren’t passionate about what you do, then don’t do it.
 If you don’t love being a teacher, then don’t be one.
 Enthusiasm and passion is infectious, if you want your students to learn and engage, they need to see the enthusiasm in you.

 - The key to educating students is relationships, relationships, relationships…

 Kids know when you are genuinely interested in their education and they can smell a fake from a mile away.
 If you aren’t there for them and their future, they will respect you less.
 If you don’t invest in them they won’t invest in you.

 Another teacher-realization moment at this school was working in a small group in a grade 6 class.
 Initially the boys were standoffish and didn’t really care for a new trainee teacher in their midst.
 When I asked their names, they replied with the attitude of, “why do you care, it’s not like you will be here long enough to remember.”
 For the next five minutes while I sat with my first student I proceeded to memorize the names of the boys in my head.